cupcake-recipes.com

 Maple Bourbon Pork Belly Burnt Ends

 Okay, friends, get ready for this one.
 These Maple Bourbon Pork Belly Burnt Ends are seriously life-changing.
 I’m talking fall-off-the-bone tender, sweet-and-smoky perfection that will have everyone begging for more.
-Remember those amazing BBQ ribs your grandma used to make?
+Remember those amazing BBQ ribs your grandma used to Make?
 Well, this is like that, but amplified times ten!
 The bourbon adds this amazing depth and warmth, and the maple syrup just sings with the richness of the pork belly.
 Trust me, once you try these, you’ll never look at pork belly the same way again.

 Maple Bourbon Pork Belly Burnt Ends final dish beautifully presented and ready to serve